Ariana1729/SophieGermainBot/README.md

 # Todo

- - Delete unnecessary messages after some time
- - Improve the list question feature
- - Have an option to list topics and sort in alphabetical order(i literally spent only 1hr on the bot haha)
+ - Have an option to list topics and sort in alphabetical order
- - Store the questions in a external file/database
  - Able to use in multiple groups

-Do try to help write functions for these, I'm kind of busy